ray-project/kuberay/ray-operator/README.md

 ### Ray cluster update

-You can update the number of replicas in a worker group, and specify which exact replica to remove by updated the RayCluster resource manifest:
+You can update the number of replicas in a worker group, and specify which exact replica to remove by updating the RayCluster resource manifest:

 ![](media/update-ray-cluster.gif)